stevomatthews/Spoon-Knife/test-toc.md

 party, so it knows that it should prepare the proper HSv5 messages in the next phase.
 It also checks the following in the `Type` field:
-	- whether the lower 16-bit field (extension flags) contains the magic value (see "The Type Field" section above), otherwise the connection is rejected.
+	- whether the lower 16-bit field (extension flags) contains the magic value (see the [Type Field](#the-type-field) section above); otherwise the connection is rejected.
 This is a contingency for the case where someone who, in attempting to extend UDT independently, increases the `Version` value to 5 and tries to test it against SRT.
     - whether the upper 16-bit field (encryption flags) contain a non-zero value, which is interpreted as an advertised `PBKEYLEN` (in which case it is written into the value of the `SRTO_PBKEYLEN` option).